Cure Autism : A Child’s Journey out of Autism(Updated 2017)

 My youngest loves birthday parties.
 But 9 times out of 10 they are too much for him.
 He gets overstimulated and we have to leave.
 Never does he wants to leave, but he has no choice.

 So before you judge a parent for doing they do.
 Before you criticize them for changing their child’s diet.
 Or spending thousands on therapy that you don’t believe in because the doctor doesn’t believe in it.
 Think, what better suggestions do you have for that mother and father?
+If you need some support, there are many useful websites such as support for autism which can help you out.

 This review was originally written in 2009.
 But was updated in 2017.
 The opinion expressed is that of my own.
 I was not offered any compensation for this post.